Feral: Species of feral animals

-Horses and donkeys, domesticated about 5000 BC, are feral in open grasslands worldwide.
-In Australia, they are called Brumbies; in the American west, they are called mustangs.
+Horses and donkeys, domesticated about 5000 BCE, are feral in open grasslands worldwide.
+In Australia, they are known as Brumbies; in the American west, they are called mustangs.
 Other isolated feral populations exist, including the Chincoteague Pony and the Banker horse.
 They are often referred to as "wild horses", but this is a misnomer.
 There are truly "wild" horses that have never been domesticated, most notably Przewalski's horse.
 While the horse was originally indigenous to North America, the wild ancestor died out at the end of the last ice age.
 In both Australia and the Americas, modern "wild" horses descended from domesticated horses brought by European explorers and settlers that escaped, spread, and thrived.
 Australia hosts a feral donkey population, as do the Virgin Islands and the American southwest.

 The pig has established feral populations worldwide, including in Australia, New Zealand, the United States, New Guinea and the Pacific Islands.
 Pigs were introduced to the Melanesian and Polynesian regions by humans from several thousand to 500 years ago, and to the Americas within the past 500 years.
 In Australia, domesticated pigs escaped in the 18th century, and now cover 40 percent of Australia, with a population estimated at 30 million.
 While pigs are thought to have been brought to New Zealand by the original Polynesian settlers, this population had become extinct by the time of European colonization, and all feral pigs in New Zealand today are descendants of European stock.
 Many European wild boar populations are also partially descended from escaped domestic pigs and are thus feral animals within the native range of the ancestral species.

-Rock pigeons were formerly kept for their meat or more commonly as racing animals and have established feral populations in cities worldwide.
+Rock doves were formerly kept for their meat or more commonly as racing animals and have established feral populations in cities worldwide.

 Colonies of honey bees often escape into the wild from managed apiaries when they swarm; their behavior, however, is no different from their behavior in captivity, unless they breed with other feral honey bees of a different genetic stock, which may lead them to become more docile or more aggressive (see Africanized bees).

 Large colonies of feral parrots are present in various parts of the world, with rose-ringed parakeets, monk parakeets and red-masked parakeets (the latter of which became the subject of the documentary film, The Wild Parrots of Telegraph Hill) being particularly successful outside of their native habitats and adapting well to suburban environments.

 Wild cocks are derived from domestic chickens (Gallus gallus domesticus) who have returned to the wild.
 Like the red junglefowl (the closest wild relative of domestic chickens), wild cocks will take flight and roost in tall trees and bushes in order to avoid predators at night.
-Wild cocks typically form social groups composed of, a dominant cockerel, several hens, and subordinate cocks.
+Wild cocks typically form social groups composed of a dominant cockerel, several hens, and subordinate cocks.
 Sometimes the dominant cockerel is designated by a fight between cocks.